By Donald E. Sparks, CRMA, CIA, CISA, ARM

 IDEA can help recover costs by finding outstanding accounts, and for improving tax compliance to avoid penalties and overpayments.
-For example, the aging function ages items from a specified date and generates a report listing items in groups based on number of days.
+For example, the aging function ages items from a specified date and generates a report listing items in groups based on the number of days.
 These accounts can be aged at the year-end to determine provisions required against bad debts.

-There are also tried and true theories, such as Benford’s Law, that are highly effective in finding inconsistent data and anomalies.
+There are also tried and true theories, such as Benford’s Law, that is highly effective in finding inconsistent data and anomalies.
 The Law states that digits and digit sequences in a dataset follow a predictable pattern.
-Applying Benford’s Law to digital analysis can identify possible errors, potential fraud and other irregularities.
+Applying Benford’s Law to digital analysis can identify possible errors, potential fraud, and other irregularities.
 IDEA’s Benford’s Tests count digit occurrences of values in the database and compares the totals to the predicted result according to Benford’s Law to help identify fictitious invoices.
-It may also help expose circumvention of approval policies such as large number of transaction just below approval thresholds, which may indicate invoice splitting.
+It may also help expose circumvention of approval policies such as a large number of the transaction just below approval thresholds, which may indicate invoice splitting.
 IDEA Version Nine includes new Benford’s Law tests, developed by Dr. Mark Nigrini specifically for CaseWare IDEA.

-Whether human error occurs, such as paying the same invoice twice, or fraud is present as cited in the examples above, IDEA can help uncover fraud and prevent losses.
+Whether human error occurs, such as paying the same invoice twice or fraud is present as cited in the examples above, IDEA can help uncover fraud and prevent losses.
 And more importantly, it could help keep your organization out of the headlines.

 Donald E. Sparks brings more than 30 years of experience in finding significant errors and fraud using data analysis software to his role as vice president with Audimation Services, Inc.